 Oregon: Kiyokawa Family Orchards, Parkdale

-The stunning view of snow-capped Mount Hood is almost enough to make the trip out to Kiyokawa Family Orchards, never mind the 25 unique varieties of apples ripe for the picking.
-Plan your trip during the Honeycrisp Harvest in October when you can listen to live folk music as you munch on apple slices dripping with gooey caramel and fill a bucket of everyone’s favorite apple.
+The stunning view of snow-capped Mount Hood is reason enough to make the trip out to Kiyokawa Family Orchards, never mind the 25 unique varieties of apples ripe for picking.
+Plan your trip during the Honeycrisp Harvest in October, when you can listen to live folk music as you munch on apple slices dripping with gooey caramel and fill a bucket of everyone’s favorite apple.

 Pennsylvania: Brown’s Orchards, Loganville

 What started as a roadside stand has grown into a massive family-run farm, one that people flock to every fall.
 Before taking a hayride out to the orchards to pick your apples, fill up at the Brown Bean Cafe, where you can sit outside on a crisp sunny afternoon—just make sure you leave room for dessert from the award-winning bakery.

 Rhode Island: Jaswell’s Farm, Smithfield

 Follow Rhode Island’s Apple Blossom Trail, along which you’ll find Jaswell’s Farm, a farm that’s been in operation for a whopping 123 years.
-The pick-your-own fruits are a must of course, but the real attraction?
+The pick-your-own fruits are a must, of course, but the real attraction?
 Their famous candied apples.
-Choose from three kinds (red candy, caramel, or chocolate) or go for the gourmet apple, coated in caramel, toppings, and milk chocolate.
+Choose from three kinds (red candy, caramel or chocolate), or go for the gourmet apple, coated in caramel, toppings and milk chocolate.
 Finished with a white chocolate drizzle, it weighs almost two pounds!

 South Carolina: Bryson’s Apple Orchard, Mountain Rest

 You’ve heard of apple picking, you’ve heard of the Blue Ridge Mountains … but have you heard of the stunning orchard nestled among said mountains?
-Bryson’s is where you can either pick your own or buy a pre-packed bag before exploring the nearby natural attractions by way of hiking trails (waterfalls, the Chattooga River, and panoramic views await!)
+Bryson’s is where you can either pick your own or buy a pre-packed bag before exploring the nearby natural attractions by way of hiking trails—waterfalls, the Chattooga River and panoramic views await!

 South Dakota: Country Apple Orchard, Harrisburg

 If you have a pair of boots and a warm jacket, you can get a bushel of apples with a trip to Country Apple Orchard during harvest season.
-With over 6,000 trees and seven acres of pumpkin patches, they host a different festival every weekend in September, boasting pony rides, homemade pies, an inflatable playground, and more.
+With more than 6,000 trees and seven acres of pumpkin patches, they host a different festival every weekend in September, boasting pony rides, homemade pies, an inflatable playground and more.